calvinmetcalf/lie/README.md

 ## API

-by defailt adds a function called 'promise' to the global scope (or if you grab the noConflict version than one called lie)
+by defailt adds a function called 'Promise' to the global scope (or if you grab the noConflict version than one called lie)

 ### return a promise
 ```javascript